sabinab00/Survival-prediction-of-lung-cancer-patients/README.md

 In this project, we will use medical examination data that report mortality rates of lung cancer patients and build machine learning predictive models to predict the survival/mortality of patients one year after the thoracic surgery.
 The approach is to devise comparable machine learning algorithms and implement them in this medical application to predict post-operative life expectancy in lung-cancer patients.
 The topic described is a supervised learning task, more specifically, a classification problem with risk of mortality as a target variable.

 # Team Contribution
-Manal Zneit – will implement the machine learning algorithms and build predictive models.
+Manal Zneit – implemented the ML algorithms, built, and evaluated predictive models.

-Sabina Bhuiyan – will design the visualization tool that will demo the comparisons of the models.
+Sabina Bhuiyan – designed the visualization tool for comparison and analysis of the models, ranked risk factors and made the video.
+Sabina also participated in designing some predictive models as shown in her report.

-Both team members will implement evaluation techniques for model selection.
+The first 14 pages of the report were written by Manal Zneit.
+Sabina Bhuiyan wrote the rest of the report.

 # Algorithms
 The project described is a real-world problem - a classification task where we will implement several machine learning classifiers that predict the survival of patients.
-SVM, artificial neural network (perceptron), an instance-based learning model (K-Nearest Neighbors), and a probabilistic classifier (Naïve Bayes) will be implemented and compared accordingly.
-These models will be compared and evaluated using binary classifiers evaluation techniques.
+SVM, MLP, Logistic Regression, Naive Bayes, KNN, DT, and Random Forest were implemented and their performance measures were compared.

+# Results
+The performance of the classifiers was compared based on the AUC performance metric.
+The best performance was achieved by SVM (94%) followed by ANN (87%) and Random Forest (87%).
+DT and Multinomial Naïve Bayes had the lowest AUC values (64% and 72%) and NB was the weakest classifier in terms of precision, recall, F1 score, and accuracy.
+The following table shows the performance of the classifiers.